-This Official Statement provides certain information in connection with the issuance by Highlands at Mayfield Ranch Municipal Utility District (the "District"), a political subdivision of the State of Texas (the "State"), of its \$6,500,000 Unlimited Tax Bonds, Series 2018 (the "Bonds").
+This Official Statement provides certain information in connection with the issuance by Paloma Lake Municipal Utility District No. 1 (the "District"), a political subdivision of the State of Texas (the "State"), of its \$3,560,000 Unlimited Tax Refunding Bonds, Series 2020 (the "Bonds").

-The Bonds are issued pursuant to an order adopted by the Board of Directors of the District on the date of the sale of the Bonds (the "Bond Order"), pursuant to Article XVI, Section 59 of the Constitution and the general laws of the State, including Chapters 49 and 54 of the Texas Water Code, as amended; a bond election held within the District on November 8, 2011; and the approving order of the Texas Commission on Environmental Quality (the "TCEQ" or the "Commission").
+The Bonds will be issued pursuant to an order adopted by the Board of Directors of the District on June 10, 2020, and a pricing certificate executed by the pricing officer as designated in the order (the order and the pricing certificate are collectively referred to herein as the "Bond Order"), the Constitution and general laws of the State of Texas (the "State") including Article XVI, Section 59 of the Constitution, Chapters 49 and 54 of the Texas Water Code, as amended, and Chapter 1207, Texas Government Code, as amended, and the bond election held within the District on May 12, 2007.